alexmolas/alexmolas.github.io/_posts/2023-01-16-buy-used-cars.md

 In this post I've shown how can we leverage the extra information we get from knowing that a car has survived a certain amount of time.
 In other words, when buying a used car you're also buying information about the durability of the car.

 Of course, the results in this post come from a simplified model, and the parameters I've chosen maybe are not the most real ones.
 However, I think it represents reality accurately enough and the overall idea still holds.
-So my recommendation is to stop buying new cars and start buy used cars!
+So my recommendation is to stop buying new cars and start buying used cars!

 ---